hmpl-language/hmpl/README.md

 ## Installation

-hmpl can be installed in several ways, which are described in this section.
+HMPL can be installed in several ways, which are described in this section.
 This tool is a simple javascript file that is connected in the usual way through a `script`, or using the `import` construct in an environment that supports this (webpack build, parcel build etc.).
 > [!NOTE]
 > Starting with version `2.2.0`, the JSON5 module needs to be connected, and starting with version `2.2.5`, the DOMPurify module also needs to be connected.
 The first and easiest way is to install using a CDN.